hackerb9/vv/README.md

 ## Todo

+* We're sending OSC 8 hyperlinks, but do they work?
+* Add --cat option which just splats images out as fast as possible.
 * Handle genuine VT340 specially so it doesn't change foreground/background colors.
 * Reconsider `v` (view just this image fullscreen) and `f` (fullscreen toggle) keys.
 Maybe should either be modal or not.
 May help to